meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Should we be consistent with our diet, for a consistent flora?

-Or perhaps we should do different specialized diets in sequence, to give different cultures a chance to shine and outcompete the others?
-But that might cause an unending sequence of Herxheimer-like reactions (where you feel ill health because your previous gut flora is dying off).
+Should we follow different one-sided diets in sequence, to give different cultures a chance to shine and outcompete the others?
+Maybe that&rsquo;d cause an unending sequence of Herxheimer-like reactions (where you feel ill health because your previous gut flora is dying off).

 To pattern lifestyle after the Paleolithic, it&rsquo;s likely that they would have eaten different foods at different times of year.
 Stretching out your variation over a year would give you fewer problems with sudden dieoff.
 Above all, it seems, to keep diversity high, avoid supporting generalist species.
 That would mean different one-sided diets at different times, and no fruit in the winter.